ngthanhvinh/ObjTest/README.md

-# Gender Test
+# ObjTest

-An AI/ML project aiming on gender classification via face images.
+A website enable to recognize objects through images.